 We believe that the Bible is the Word of God.
 It is the supreme guide for life worth living, worship worth experiencing, and giving that reflects Jesus.

 Prayer is speaking to God.
-If you love someone, you want to spend time with him/her and you hang on his/her every word.
+If you love someone, you want to spend time with him/her, and you hang on his/her every word.
+God wants to hear from us, even though He already knows what we need.

 The Bible is God’s love letter to people.
 Therefore, we eagerly read and study it to hear His voice speaking to us by the Holy Spirit.
 Every true Believer should spend time daily in His Word.

 Worship is ascribing worth to God.
 He is worthy of our highest praise and our best praise.
-Worship is not a duty, but a pleasure that we look forward to weekly.
+Worship is not a duty, but a pleasure that we look forward to weekly or whenever we are able.

 Baptism by immersion in water is an outward symbol of the inward reality of Christ dwelling on the inside.
 It is an act of obedience to the One who has already saved us.